psfoley/openfl/docs/tutorial.docker.rst

 You may modify `./models/<model_name>/Dockerfile` to install the needed packages.

-You should **skip the first two steps** if you are building the collaborator image on the same machine as the aggregator.
+You should **skip the first three steps** if you are running the collaborators on the same machine as the aggregator for this test.

 1. (Optional) Enter the project folder and clean the build folder.